moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 professors on campus to assist them with similar instructional needs.
 For example, Valeria la Saponara (MAE) has adopted the Jupyter tool for her composites course.
-I also applied to a $3M NSF IUSE grant with Delmar Larsen of the Chemistry department to add Jupyter to the widely LibreTexts_ project.
+I also applied to a $3M NSF IUSE grant with Delmar Larsen of the Chemistry department to add Jupyter to the widely used LibreTexts_ project.
 Although denied, it received favorable reviews and we have plans to resubmit.
-Lastly, I am now an editor for a new journal entitled "`The Journal of Open Source Education`_" which was conceived to allow educators to publish similar teaching materials as developed in my work.
+Lastly, I am now a co-editor for a new journal entitled "`The Journal of Open Source Education`_" which was conceived to allow educators to publish similar teaching materials as developed in my work.